 If the rest of the house is a disaster, I just walk into the oasis of calm that is the bedroom.
-I feel much more capable of cleaning the kitchen, emptying the dishwasher, or picking up the living room when I walk into my room with its made bed.
+I feel much more capable of cleaning the kitchen using tips for our new countertop treatment from this site, emptying the dishwasher, or picking up the living room when I walk into my room with its made bed.

 March: The month of March was dedicated to writing my top three to-dos for the next day.
 My goal was to determine my top three goals for the following day and set them early, before lunch.
 I’d write them down in my bullet journal.

 Grade: 45% (Sadly, that’s an F).
 I only managed to write down my goals for the next day 14 out of 31 days in March.
 You know, grades are so cruel.
 I almost got half of the days–that shouldn’t feel like failure.

 Part of my failure here is a lack of cues.
 I don’t house my journal in a prominent, noticeable place.
 Right now it sits in my in basket, and it’s kind of invisible.
 I need to move it to my bedside table, or somewhere else where I’ll see it, and it will cue me to write down my top three.
 Also, there’s not a clear reward.
 I do really like to accomplish goals, so it’s nice to be able to check off tasks, but because I don’t have a set time in my day to review my To-Dos, I have not consistently written them down.
 I’m going to keep working on this–it’s too important in terms of organizing my brain for the day to give it up.